rails/rails/guides/source/working_with_javascript_in_rails.md

 ### Customize remote elements

 It is possible to customize the behavior of elements with a `data-remote` attribute without writing a line of JavaScript.
-Your can specify extra `data-` attributes to accomplish this.
+You can specify extra `data-` attributes to accomplish this.

 #### `data-method`